exercism/go/exercises/concept/elons-toys/.docs/hints.md

 ## 1. Drive a car

+- Create a [function][functions] that creates a Car struct and returns its pointer
 - Add a field to the `Car` struct that keeps track of the driven distance
 - Create a [method][method] that has a receiver of type `Car` and updates the driven distance